glific/glific/README.md

 ### 7. Backend - Config

-- a.
-Copy the file: `cp config/dev.secret.exs.txt config/dev.secret.exs` and edit
+- Copy the file: `cp config/dev.secret.exs.txt config/dev.secret.exs` and edit
-- b.
-Copy the file: `cp config/.env.dev.txt config/.env.dev` and edit
+- Copy the file: `cp config/.env.dev.txt config/.env.dev` and edit
-- c.
-Run `source config/.env.dev`
+- Run `source config/.env.dev`
-- d.
-Run `mix deps.get`
+- Run `mix deps.get`
   if this fails try first `mix local.hex --force` then `mix deps.get`

   if you see this error, then Oban key is wrong or failing.
 Check step 5.
 Or contact Oban.